esodevops/bonga-ecommerce/README.md

-# Bonga Ecommerce Data Pipeline (Beginner Friendly + Production Ready)
+# Bonga Ecommerce Data Pipeline

 This project loads ecommerce CSV datasets into PostgreSQL using a repeatable pipeline.